-Adults 18 and older living in the United States were recruited through Qualtrics Panel Services during February and March of 2019 to participate in an online experiment.
-Given the importance of including diverse participants in PM research, we specified quotas for sex, race, and ethnicity, so that the sample would be comprised of an even split of male and female participants, with at least 20% identifying as Hispanic and at least 40% identifying as nonwhite.
+participants in PM research, we specified quotas for sex, race, and ethnicity, so that the sample would be comprised of an even split of male and female participants, with at least 20% identifying as Hispanic and at least 40% identifying as nonwhite.

-GPower (Faul et al., 2009) was used to identify a target sample size for the study.
-For a two-way ANCOVA with power .95, GPower identified target sample sizes of 210 (f = .25), 580 (f = .15), and 1302 (f = .10; Cohen, 1992).
+GPower was used to identify a target sample size for the study.
+For a two-way ANCOVA with power .95, GPower identified target sample sizes of 210 (f = 0.25), 580 (f = 0.15), and 1302 (f = 0.10; Cohen, 1992).
 Past research in this area has observed small-to-medium sized effects; the current study targeted a sample size of 580 to consistently identify effects of this size.
 The final sample size, after incomplete responses were removed, was 674.
-That sample provides adequate power (.80) for effects as small as .11.
+That sample provides adequate power (0.80) for effects as small as 0.11.